heptarch/heptarch.github.io/drafts/demon.md

 frog and swallows her with its wrought-iron mouth.
-As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is becoming her true self once more, a self which expands through the tunnels, which winds in arcs of jagged light through the despatch tubes and magnetized colloids.
+As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder, and Susan feels as if she is becoming her true self once more: a self which expands through the tunnels, which winds in arcs of jagged light through the despatch tubes and magnetized colloids.